 Simply put, a ring with a large center stone is significantly more valuable than a ring with many small diamonds.
 Large, jewelry grade diamonds are more rare and are therefore more valuable.
 A solitaire ring with a total carat weight of 1.5 cts is more valuable than a ring made of many small diamonds with the same total carat weight.

 Most price tags on jewelry are marked with total carat weight, which can be misleading.
-When browsing for a diamond ring or looking to sell one of your old pieces, it’s very important to understand the lingo – or risk getting a raw deal.
+When looking to sell a diamond ring, it’s very important to understand the lingo – or risk getting a raw deal.
 To begin, one should familiarize themselves with the acronyms that jewelers use.

 Diamond carat weight or size, is the most basic and familiar aspect of a diamond’s characteristics.
 Carat refers to the weight of the diamond in which 1 carat equals .2 grams.
 This is the first of the 4 c’s examined when grading and assessing the value of a diamond.
 Diamond carat weight is represented in a number of ways, including CT, CW, DW and CTW.